kramerProject/process_routine/README.md

 - [X] Persist in a sql data base

 # Instructions

-You should have docker and docker-compose installed
+In order to run the app you should have (docker)[https://www.docker.com/] and (docker-compose)[https://docs.docker.com/compose/install/] installed

 1. Clone repo: